 Why ABCD?
 ABCD recruits and trains providers to deliver preventive care and treatment to Apple Health (Medicaid) insured children from birth to six.
 Participating dentists receive enhanced fees through Medicaid for certain preventive and restorative procedures and family oral health education.
 Many are able to build their practices while helping their communities by serving those most in need.

 Become an ABCD provider

-To become an ABCD provider, a dentist must be or become a Medicaid provider and participate in ABCD training/certification delivered by the University of Washington School of Dentistry.
+To become ABCD certified, a provider must be or become a Medicaid provider and participate in ABCD training/certification delivered by the University of Washington School of Dentistry.
 The free CDE trainings are just a few hours in length and are delivered in your own practice setting or elsewhere in your community by a local ABCD dental champion.
 This volunteer dentist from your area has been calibrated by the University or Washington School of Dentistry to deliver ABCD training and provide guidance and support.

 ABCD trainings are held dozens of times each year throughout the state.
 Following training, the local ABCD program, the University of Washington, and the Health Care Authority work together to issue ABCD certification, making trained providers eligible to receive ABCD’s enhanced fees.